azretkenzhaliev/jacobsHack2019-skyconnector/README.md

-# Skyconnector: Easy Way to Connect with Flymates
+# Skyconnector: An Easy Way To Connect With Flymates

 This is an initiative for providing an easy way for people on the same flights to instantly connect with each other.